Resolvable Triple Arrays

-On the other hand, an unordered triple array can, in general, be ordered in multiple non-isotopic ways, see Figure~\ref{fig:2ex-5-6-10}.
+On the other hand, an unordered triple array can, in general, be ordered in multiple non-isotopic ways, see Figure~\ref{fig:2ex-5-6-10} and the $(5 \times 6, 10)$ entry in Table~\ref{tbl:extr-UTA-counts} below.
 For a triple array $T$, we have $\Aut T \leq \Aut U_T$.

 We can therefore define an equivalence relation on triple arrays based on whether they have the same underlying unordered triple array.
 For some further context on this relation, an \emph{intercalate} in a triple array is a $2\times 2$ subsquare on two symbols, and flipping an intercalate means exchanging positions of the two symbols involved.
 This operation does not change the contents of any row-set or column-set, and so does not change the underlying unordered triple array.
 More generally, a \emph{trade} in a triple array is a set of cells such that there is a rearrangement of the symbols in these cells such that the row-sets and the column-sets do not change.
 If two triple arrays share the same underlying unordered triple array, they may be seen as both having trivial trades, carrying the one to the other by rearranging symbols while still leaving row-sets and column-sets intact.